kfjahnke/envutil/README.md

 # extract
 # utility to extract a reprojected image from an environment.

 This program takes a 2:1 lat/lon environment or a 1:6 cubemap image as input and produces output in the specified orientation, projection, field of view and extent.
-The program is new and will still need some tweaking, but it's already functional.
-This started out as a simple demo for 'steppers' (stepper.cc is still there with the initial code), but I thought that, with a bit of additional parameterization, it would make a useful tool.
+For CL arguments, try 'extract --help'.
+Panorama photographers may not be familiar with the term 'lat/lon environment' - to them, this is a 'full spherical panorama' or 'full equirect'.
+The difference is merely terminology, both are the same.
+Cubemaps are rarely used in panorama photography, but I aim at reviving them by building a code base to process them efficiently, hone the standard, and integrate processing of single-image cubemap format (as it is used by extract) into [lux](https://bitbucket.org/kfj/pv), my image and panorama viewer - currently lux cubemaps need six separate images and a special litle script and the code is less optimized than the code I offer here.
+The single-image cubemap format I process in extract leans on the openEXR standard as far as the order and orientation of the cube face images is concerned: the images are expected stacked vertically (in this sequence: left, right, top, bottom, front, back; top and bottom align with the 'back' image), but the precise geometry of the images may differ from openEXR's standard - I measure cube face image field of view 'edge-to-edge', meaning that I consider pixels small square areas and X degrees field of view extend over just as many of these small areas as the image is wide and high.
+A different notion is 'center-to-center' measuring, where the X degrees refer to the area enclosed between the marginal pixels seen as points in space (the convex hull) - this notion is not currently supported in extract.

 The output projection can be one of "spherical", "cylindrical", "rectilinear", "stereographic", "fisheye" or "cubemap".
 The geometrical extent of the output is set up most conveniently by passing --hfov, the horizontal field of view of the output.
 The x0, x1, y0, and y1 parameters allow passing specific extent values (in model space units), which should rarely be necessary.
-To specify a 3D rotation, pass Euler angles yaw, pitch and roll - they default to zero: no rotation.
+To specify the orientation of the 'virtual camera', pass Euler angles yaw, pitch and roll - they default to zero: a view 'straight ahead' to the point corresponding to the center of the environment image with no camera roll.
 The size of the output is given by --width and --height.
 You must pass an output filename with --output; --input specifies the environment image.
-Pass 'width' and 'height' to tell extract the size of the output image.
+Note that you can use 'extract' to reproject environment images, e.g convert a cubemap to a lat/lon image and the reverse.
+To get a full 360 degree lat/lon image from a cubemap, you must pass --hfov 360 and --projection spherical, and for the reverse operation, pass --hfov 90 and --projection cubemap.
+The parameterization for cubemaps is not quite as flexible as what envutil offers (e.g. the --ctc option is missing) but otherwise extract can do roughly the same job, and I may opt to discontinue envutil in it's favour.
+Another feature which extract doesn't currently offer is processing of six separate single cube face images.

+You can choose several different interpolation methods with the --itp cammand line argument.
+The default is --itp 1, which uses bilinear interpolation.
+This is fast and often good enough, especially if there are no great scale changes involved - so, if the output's resolution is similar to the input's. --itp -1 employs OpenImageIO (OIIO for short) for interpolation.
+Without further parameters, OIIO's default mode is used, which uses sophisticated, but slow methods to produce the output.
+All of OIIO's interpolation, mip-mapping and wrapping modes can be selected by using the relevant additional parameters.
+Finally, --itp -2 uses 'twining' - inlined oversampling with subsequent weighted pixel binning.
+The default with this method is to use a simple 2X2 box filter on a signal which is oversampled by a factor of four.
+Additional parameters can change the amount of oversampling and add gaussian weights to the filter parameters.
+Twining is quite fast (if the number of filter taps isn't very large); when down-scaling, the parameter 'twine' should be at least the same as the scaling factor to avoid aliasing.
+When upscaling, larger twining values will slighly soften the output and suppress the star-shaped artifacts typical for bilinear interpolation.
+Twining is new and this is a first approach.
+The method is intrinsically very flexible (it's based on a generalization of convolution), and the full flexibility isn't accessible in 'extract' with the parameterization as it stands now, but it's already quite useful with the few parameters I offer.

+The program uses zimt as it's 'strip-mining' and SIMD back-end, and sets up the pixel pipelines using zimt's functional composition tools.
+This allows for terse programming, and the use of the functional paradigm allows for many features to be freely combined - a property which is sometimes called 'orthogonality'.
+What you can't combine in 'extract' is twining and interpolation with OIIO - this is pointless, because OIIO offers all the anti-aliasing and quality interpolation one might want, and using twining on top would not improve the output.

+Currently, the build is set up to produce binary for AVX2-capable CPUs - nowadays most 'better' CPUs support this SIMD ISA.
+When building for other (and non-i86) CPUs, suitable parameters should be passed to the compiler (you'll have to modify the CMakeLists.txt).
+I strongly suggest you install highway on your system - the build will detect and use it to good effect.
+This is a build-time dependency only.
+Next-best (when using i86 CPUs up to AVX2) is Vc, the fall-back is to use std::simd, and even that can be turned off if you want to rely on autovectorization; zimt structures the processing so that it's autovectorization-friendly and performance is still quite good that way.

 If you pass -v, you'll get informations about what is going on internally, and passing --help will produce this command line argument synopsis: